 - Bring the gravy almost to a boil, then remove from heat.

 - Stir continuously and season with salt and pepper.

 Full directions for how to make Sage Gravy are in the printable recipe card at the bottom of the post.

 Leftover gravy is easy to store.
 Just pour any leftovers into a fridge-friendly, air-tight glass container and store it in the fridge for up to 1 week.
 When you're ready to eat it again, simply reheat the gravy in the microwave or on the stove.

 This gravy isn't necessarily gluten-free, but it can easily be made that way!
 The ingredient you need to watch out for is the flour.
 You can substitute brown rice flour or another gluten-free flour for the wheat flour to make this gravy gluten-free.

 Here are lots more recipes for simple sauces and such.

 - ½ cup nondairy milk

-- 2 tablespoon white whole wheat flour (see Note)
+- 2 tbsp white whole wheat flour see Note

-Whisk all ingredients together in a medium pot, taking care to rub the sage between your fingers to break it down into smaller bits, especially if your brand is a little rustic with bigger leaves and stick pieces (pull out those sticks if you can).
+- Whisk all ingredients together in a medium pot.
+Take care to rub the sage between your fingers to break it down into smaller bits, especially if your brand is a little rustic with bigger leaves and stick pieces (If so, pull out those sticks if you can).